+In the New Testament, there are only two miracles recorded in all four gospels.
+The resurrection and feeding of the 5,000.
+Today’s message is based on the latter.
 Although the four gospels describe the miracle in slightly different ways, all of them describe the outcome in a similar fashion – “And they did all eat, and were filled.”
 Productivity is a notable fact in Jesus’ ministry and the ministry of the twelve.

-In Ministry we face many problems and un-productivity is one of them.
-Understandably the problem of ministerial un-productivity has knocked off many Pastors and Christian Leaders, because un-productivity kills passion.
+In Ministry, we face many problems and un-productivity is one of them.
+Understandably the problem of ministerial un-productivity has knocked off many Pastors and Christian Leaders because un-productivity kills passion.

 Read Matthew 14:13-21

-Once the late Colonel Harland Sanders (Founder: Kentucky Fried Chicken) was on an Air Plane, when an infant screamed and would not stop even though the mother and flight attendants tried their best.
-Finally the Colonel asked if he could hold the baby.
+Once the late Colonel Harland Sanders (Founder: Kentucky Fried Chicken) was on an Air Plane when an infant screamed and would not stop even though the mother and flight attendants tried their best.
+Finally, the Colonel asked if he could hold the baby.
 He gently rocked it to sleep.
 Later a passenger said, “We all appreciate what you did for us.”
 Colonel Sanders replied, “I didn’t do it for us, I did it for the baby.”

 While there are many men and women in the Church, who serve God faithfully and sacrificially there are also people whose ministry is motivated by the wrong reasons.
 The Bible says these are the people who worship their belly (Philippians 3:19).
 You can do the right thing for the wrong reasons.

 Therefore service should be motivated by compassion for the lost and urgency to preach the Gospel to everyone, before the day of judgment.
-Otherwise we minister for the wrong reasons.
+Otherwise, we minister for the wrong reasons.

 Over 5,000 people were starving and Philip one of the 12 wanted to send them away so they can buy food.
 Jesus told him to feed the crowd and he totally freaked out!
 Andrew said even the combined wages of many months will not be enough to feed such a big crowd.
 Their natural minds couldn’t grasp the power of God.
-Jesus however knew what to do.
+Jesus, however, knew what to do.
 He was just testing his disciples (John 6:5-9).

-(3) In ministry anointing comes upon what we already have
+(3) Anointing comes upon what we Have

 (A) In Exodus 3:13 the Lord asked Moses, “What is that in your hand?”
-Moses said “It’s my staff”.
+Moses said, “It’s my staff”.
 God anointed the staff and Moses could perform miracles with it.

-(B) In 1 Kings 17 the widow in Zarephath had only a handful of flour and a little cooking oil.
+(B) In 1 Kings 17:7-15 the widow in Zarephath had only a handful of flour and a little cooking oil.
 God blessed these and the widow didn’t run short.

-Maybe you have not heard of Linux or its founder Linus before but the name Android for sure.
+Maybe you have not heard of Linux or its founder Linus before but the name Android is for sure.
 Today everyone can afford for a smartphone thanks to Android and Android is based on the Linux Operating System.
-Linux has cut down the costs of web hosting so much, preachers like me can publish our sermons in the Internet without worrying about high costs.
+Linux has cut down the costs of web hosting so much, that preachers like me can publish our sermons on the Internet without worrying about high costs.
 Linux is in your Cable TV Box, in your Car’s CD Player.
 It’s even in your Microwave Oven.
 None of these would have been possible if Linus had decided to profit from his invention or keep it for himself.
 Talk about the power of sharing!

-Herman Edwards, who once coached the “Kanas City Chiefs” said this about team work.
+Herman Edwards, who once coached the “Kanas City Chiefs” said this about teamwork.
 “The players that play on this football team will play for the name on the side of the helmet and not the name on the back of the jersey.”

 While preparing this sermon, I asked myself the question, “If Jesus could multiply 5 loaves and 2 fishes, why did he need the disciples to distribute the food?”
 The disciples often attempted to outsmart each other and Jesus intended to teach them the power of teamwork.
-Many believe, that team work is a modern concept.
+Many believe that teamwork is a modern concept.
 It is not so.
 The concept of Team Work is as old as the Bible.

 (A) In Exodus 31:1-6 individuals who possessed various skills worked as a team to build the tabernacle.

-(C) 1 Corinthians 12:20-25 Paul teaches us the importance of team work in the body of Christ.
+(C) 1 Corinthians 12:20-25 Paul teaches us the importance of teamwork in the body of Christ.

 Maybe you are doing all of these in your ministry and still not seeing results.
 But I want to urge you to keep sowing those seeds.
 For the Word of God says, “Those who sow with tears will reap with songs of joy.”
 Psalm 126:5